 And here’s the good news.
 You don’t need to own a coffee shop or any products to start selling.
-There are plenty of coffee brands with affiliate programs that are more than happy to pay you for referral commission.
+There is plenty of coffee companies with affiliate programs that are more than happy to pay you for referral commission.
 Affiliate marketing, as the business model is called, keeps your overhead low while maximizing profit through various consumer trends.

 If you don’t fancy coffee for whatever reasons, that’s fine too; there are many other niches you can join.
 To learn more about such opportunities and how to get started, check out my recommended training platform here.